In this article we will show you step-by-step how to file a complaint when your data privacy rights have been violated.

 Below in this guide we will exaplain to you step-by-step how to do the above.

-You, as an internet user and owner of your own personal data, have the right to submit a complaint to the relevant data protection authority in the case of violation of your personal data rights.
+As an internet user and owner of your data, you have the right to submit a complaint to the relevant data protection authority if violating your personal data rights.

-Moreover, most data protection laws equip internet users with the tools to take on the businesses that do not respect their online privacy.
-If you want to take advantage of that and protect yourself in the case of a violation, keep reading and you’ll learn how to do it, step by step.
+Moreover, most data protection laws equip internet users with the tools to take on businesses that do not respect their online privacy.
+If you want to take advantage of that and protect yourself in the case of a violation, keep reading, and you’ll learn how to do it, step by step.

 You assume that someone has violated your data privacy rights.
-You need to be able to describe what actually happened to determine what the violation is.
+You need to be able to describe what happened to determine what the violation is.

 For example: